substratum/documentation/SupportedROMs.md

 # List of supported ROMs

 **NOTE:** This list is not all inclusive.
 There may be other ROMs out there that work perfectly fine with Substratum.
 This is just a jumping off point for people who want to dive into the world of Substratum without any limits.
-If you want your ROM added to this list, feel free to fill out this Google form: https://docs.google.com/forms/d/e/1FAIpQLSdazHsGs084963mmFOM4ceAkJv0TaYUvcySxljw9SnFE7kNfg/viewform
+If you want your ROM added to this list, feel free to either create a pull request using [this template](ROMs/Template.md) (reference the other ROMs for examples) or fill out this Google form: https://docs.google.com/forms/d/e/1FAIpQLSdazHsGs084963mmFOM4ceAkJv0TaYUvcySxljw9SnFE7kNfg/viewform

 Before submitting, you should make sure your ROM is up to date with all of our commits on both Github and Gerrit at the links below: